Six reasons to skip Summer camp this year

 This post contains affiliate links, which means I receive a small commission, at no cost to you, if you make a purchase using this link.

 - KiwiCo- This is an amazing company that will ship you a monthly box with an activity for your kids to build and play with.
 This is a great alternative to a costly summer camp!
-Our third Kiwi Crate has just shipped and I am not sure who is more excited-me or the girls!
-These monthly boxes feature age appropriate projects that will allow your kids to enjoy creating and them playing with an amazing high quality toy.
+Our third Kiwi Crate has just shipped and I am not sure who is more excited me or the girls!
+These monthly boxes feature age-appropriate projects that will allow your kids to enjoy creating and them playing with an amazingly high-quality toy.
 The age ranges are below:

 - Cricket-Ages 0-2